Wait, Don Draper did that for cigarettes in 1960. How can you hate him?

 Several brands of gasoline have contained trademarked additives over the years, such as Shell's "Platformate" or Chevron's "Techroline" (later "Techron").
 As with Retsyn in Certs, no other gasoline could claim to have these additives, even if they contained additives that were chemically identical.

-Some brands advertise that they add nitrogen—the almost completely inert gas that makes up most of Earth's atmosphere—to their gasoline, and Hand Wave something about this being better than nitrogenless gas.
+Some brands advertise that they add nitrogen—the almost completely inert gas that makes up most of what you're breathing right now—to their gasoline, and Hand Wave something about this being better than nitrogenless gas.
+The hope is that customers will associate it with Nitro Boost (that's nitrous oxide and it doesn't work that way).

 Some auto makers advertise their all wheel drive system as "Other manufacturers only split the power between the front and rear wheels.
 Ours delivers the power to each wheel."
 Though it largely depends on the public's lack of automotive awareness, that is what a differential does: It powers both wheels simultaneuously until one experiances resistance and must turn slower (such as going around a corner) and turns the opposite wheel faster.
 All vehicles with at least two powered wheels have a differential.